rtfmkiesel/edubase-downloader/README.md

 usage: edubasedl.py [OPTIONS]

 Required:
 -u, --username           Username (Email) of Edubase account

 Options:
--p, --password      Password (can be left empty, script will ask) -c, --chrome-path   Path to the chrome/chromium binary -a, --all           Will download all found books
+-p, --password           Password (can be left empty, script will ask) -c, --chrome-path        Path to the chrome/chromium binary -a, --all                Will download all found books -s, --show               Show the action/open browser in front -h, --help               Prints this text
--s, --show          Show the action/open browser in front -h, --help          Prints this text
+-d, --disable-css-patch  Disable print.css modification to prevent shifted backgrounds
 ```

 ## OCR